squaretalent/radiant-go/README.md

 ## vendored extensions

 currently radiant-go only supports extensions as gems. this is on purpose, all radiant extensions should be moved to gems, it's a much nicer and easier way to deal with them.
 See this screencast for more information on gem extensions http://radiantcms.org/blog/archives/2010/07/01/radiantcasts-episode-18-extensions-as-gems/

+## license

+radiant-go is licensed under the MIT standard license. see LICENSE for further information.